bradgillap/I2C-LCD-Display/README.md

 git clone https://github.com/bradgillap/I2C-LCD-Display
 ```

 ***Step 7.*** That's it!
 Now you can run any of the demo files.
-Just remember each script requires lcddriver.py and i2c_lib.py to run.
+Just remember, each script requires lcddriver.py and i2c_lib.py to run.

 ***Example 16x2 Display***
 ```